 One of my favorite parts of going to see a new Pixar movie at the theater is the short film that accompanies the feature.
 One Man Band and Presto are among my personal favorites, and the ridiculously cute Piper was a real crowd pleaser.
-Without fail, each and every Pixar short film has been beautifully lighthearted and chock–full of fun.
+Without fail, each and every Pixar #animation short has been beautifully lighthearted and chock–full of fun.

 In this latest animated short, titled Borrowed Time, Pixar animators Andrew Coats and Lou Hamou-Lhadj broke formula; they opted to go down a more mature and dramatic route with their independent production.
 The result is one of the most powerful and emotionally stirring narratives I've ever seen unfold.
 Take a look: